lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 ### <a name="intel">Designer Intel Hub</a>

-At the Designer Intel Hub, Nikki can perform Investigations on various designers to write Designer Columns.
+At the Designer Intel Hub, Nikki can investigate various designers to write Designer Columns.
 During an investigation, you will read story snippets, wait for a period of time, and sometimes donate a small amount of Gold or Pink Gems.
-All of these actions will reward you with *Exclusive Intel* points which you can use to buy rewards like Designer's Reflections, and *Mysterious Clues* which you can use to unlock more Designer Columns.
-Exclusive Intel cannot be transferred from one designer to another, but leftover Intel can be used to exchange for rewards from any Columns featuring the same designer.
+All of these actions will reward you with *Exclusive Intel* points which you can exchange for rewards like Designer's Reflections, and *Mysterious Clues* which you can exchange for more Designer Columns.
+Exclusive Intel cannot be transferred from one designer to another, but leftover Intel can be exchanged for rewards from any Columns featuring the same designer.

 To access the Intel Hub, you will first need to complete the Main Story stage 2-3.
 Then, from the home page, tap `Design Center` in the bottom left corner, then tap `Designer Intel Hub`.